eccs-reengineering/280ZX-Turbo-ECCS/README.md

 8192-word x 8-bits

-Addressed from A000 to BAFF
+Addressed from $A000 to $BAFF

 Contains all microcode, fuel and ignition maps are on the last 1K of address space.

 ##### Hitachi HM46810P RAM chip

+Motorola MCM6810 clone 128-byte SRAM

-Addressed from 0100 to 0180
+Addressed from $0100 to $017F

+MCU A8 high to RAM CS0, A7 low to CS1